 The survey I have written about deals with the marriage bed.
 Given that the marriage bed is inside the bedroom, it is very difficult to truly understand how couples relate to each other within the present social structure.
 Even though sex is a private act, its norms are repeatedly entrenched via various mediums, how many times is normal, what is normal, the idea of the size, women’s libido as compared to man’s etc.

-After interviewing a host of therapists, sexologists and councillors, I began face-to-face interviews to understand the ‘why’ behind the data I collated from them.
+After interviewing a host of therapists, sexologists and counselors, I began face-to-face interviews to understand the ‘why’ behind the data I collated from them.
 It came across and as expected, that people are not free to be honest as they would have been, if they had anonymity.
 The fear of being judged and ridiculed is bigger than the impulse to share one’s facts honestly.
-The survey, the link of which is given below was born out of that gap.
+The survey was born out of that gap.

 However, modern or informed we may call ourselves, the fact remains that there is a wide dissatisfaction, confusion, conflict regarding love, sex and fidelity in an urban married couple.
 And more often than not, these are brushed under the carpet for the sake of maintaining the status quo, (read children, peace at home, productivity at work place etc.) But the dissent leaks out and if not addressed rots the very foundation of growth, happiness and peace that we unwittingly try to sustain.
 At times, it does get too late.
 The survey asks you questions on your marriage bed, it should not take you more than a few minutes but it will definitely stay with you for days and make you question the very things you have either taken for granted or been struggling with.